Friday, November 30, 2012

 Instead, a Friday Observance is a positive choice for bringing to mind God’s love for us in Christ, and his complete identification with us through his suffering and death.
 Each Friday (outside of Feasts) is an opportunity to contemplate this truth, and to give thanks for it.

-Being mindful of this helps us learn to live more consciously in the radiant light of the Cross—always for us a sign of God’s victory over sin and death.
+Being mindful of this helps us learn to live more consciously in the radiant light of the Cross—always for us a sign of New Life, hope, and of God’s victory over sin and death.
 It also helps us to reject the deceptions of our passions, which seek to convince us that by heeding them we will be able to avoid the reality of our mortality and vulnerability.
 A Friday Observance is just one more way we learn to live whole and integrated spiritual lives before God and with our neighbor.

 How to do it…

 Though the Prayer Book tells us of the importance of a Friday Observance, it does not give detailed direction about how to keep it.
 This is, in itself, a window into the mindset of Anglicanism.
 Ours is not supposed to be a legalistic form of Christianity.
 It is meant always to preserve the balance between sacred tradition arising from the ancient Apostolic Church and the liberty of Christians who follow Jesus as Lord and Master today.
+St. Paul's teaching on the variety of ascetical responses to Christ must be honored--but making a response is essential.

 The Prayer Book’s language does, however, give us some key points to consider when developing our own Friday Observance practices.
 It speaks of “special acts of discipline” and of “self-denial.”